braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 ## Text length

-Refer to the following table for recommended text lengths:
+Refer to the following table for recommended text lengths.

 | **Text Specifications** | **Recommended Properties** |
 | --- | --- |